KevCaz/monitoringOutcomes/README.md

-# Analyses and Figures (DOI:XXXX)
+# monitoringOutcomes (DOI: 2 be added)

 ## Overview

-R functions for analysis of stakeholder perceptions of desirable monitoring outcomes The following scripts relate to the following figures.
+R functions for analysis of stakeholder perceptions of desirable monitoring outcomes.
+The following scripts relate to the following figures.

 - **Fig 1**: `dartdiag.R`